jhpyle/docassemble/_docs/objects.md

 * `mimetype`: the MIME type of the file.
 * `extension`: the file extension (e.g., `pdf` or `rtf`).
-* `number`: the internal integer number used by **docassemble** to keep track of documents stored in the system.
+* `number`: the internal integer number used by **docassemble** to keep track of documents stored on a site.
 (You will likely never need to use this.)
 * `ok`: this is `True` if the `number` has been defined, and is otherwise `False`.
 (You will likely never need to use this, either.)